Narita Airport Terminal 2·3 Station: Station layout

-Narita Airport Terminal 2·3 Station is shared between East Japan Railway Company (JR East) and Keisei Electric Railway.
-There is a common concourse on level B1F of the main Terminal 2 building and then platforms below, using double track originally intended for the Narita Shinkansen.
+Narita Airport Terminal 2·3 Station is shared by East Japan Railway Company (JR East) and Keisei Electric Railway.
+The station has a common concourse on level B1F beneath Terminal 2, with the platforms located on the B2F level below.
+The station uses infrastructure originally constructed for the Narita Shinkansen.

-There is a security checkpoint between the station exit and the terminal building where identification (such as a passport) must be shown and baggage may be inspected.
-The security checkpoint is only connected to the Keisei side of the station, so JR passengers disembarking at this station go through two ticket gates: one between the JR and Keisei stations, and one exiting the Keisei station.
-A future renovation of the station is planned to streamline the exit process for JR passengers.

-JR East

-JR East uses the eastern platform, which is to the side of a single track used for both inbound and outbound trains.

-Keisei Electric Railway
+The station is connected to Higashi-Narita Station by a 500 m underground passage.

-Keisei uses the western platform, a single island platform divided in half crosswise by a metal fence to form four numbered tracks.
-Tracks 1 and 2, on the southern half of the platform, are used for Narita Sky Access trains including the Skyliner limited express service.
-Tracks 3 and 4, on the northern half of the platform, are used for Keisei Main Line trains.
-Passengers to the Main Line pass through two entry gates to record their use of the Main Line (which has a lower fare than the Hokusō Line).
-Passengers to the airport pass through separate exit gates to enforce the fare structure in that direction.
+JR East uses the eastern platform, which serves a single narrow-gauge track used by trains in both directions.
+Keisei uses the western island platform, which is divided crosswise by a metal fence into four numbered tracks, although the four tracks are served by two physical tracks.
+Tracks 1 and 2, on the southern half of the platform, serve trains using the Narita Sky Access Line, including the Skyliner limited express.
+Tracks 3 and 4, on the northern half, serve trains using the Keisei Main Line.
+Separate ticket gates distinguish passengers using the Main Line from those using the Sky Access Line, which has a different fare structure.

-Platform 3, used for Keisei Main Line trains bound for Tokyo, is only long enough to accommodate six cars; therefore two cars of each eight-car Keisei Main Line trainset open onto Track 1, the Tokyo-bound Narita Sky Access Line platform.
-Keisei has installed special signage in this section of Track 1 to warn passengers not to board these cars.
+Track 3, used by Keisei Main Line trains bound for Tokyo, is only long enough to accommodate six cars.
+As a result, on eight-car Keisei Main Line trains, the two cars at one end open onto the adjacent Platform 1, which normally serves Narita Sky Access Line trains.
+Keisei has installed signage in this section warning passengers not to board these cars.

+A security checkpoint is located between the station exit and the terminal building, where passengers may be required to present identification and have their baggage inspected.
+Because the checkpoint is connected only to the Keisei side of the station, JR East passengers must pass through two sets of ticket gates: one between the JR East and Keisei sections and another at the Keisei exit.
+A renovation of the station is planned to streamline the exit process for JR East passengers.